Cinema of the Soviet Union: 1960s–70s

-Soviet films tend to be rather culture-specific and are difficult for many foreigners to understand without having been exposed to the culture first.
-Various Soviet directors were more concerned with artistic success than with financial success (they were paid by the academy, and so money was not a critical issue).
-This contributed to the creation of a large number of more philosophical and poetic films.
-Most well-known examples of such films are those by directors Andrei Tarkovsky, Sergei Parajanov and Nikita Mikhalkov.
+Since films were publicly funded by Goskino, Soviet directors were not preoccupied with commercial pressures.
+This contributed to the creation of philosophical and poetic films.
+Scripts had to be approved by a Goskino committee before the director would receive funding, and the production could be greenlighted, but in most cases, this did not amount to brazen censorship.
+As such, the directors Andrei Tarkovsky, Sergei Parajanov and Nikita Mikhalkov became known for the 'poetic' quality of their films.
 In keeping with Russian culture, tragi-comedies were very popular.
 These decades were also prominent in the production of the Eastern or Red Western.

 Animation was a respected genre, with many directors experimenting with animation techniques.
 Tale of Tales (1979) by Yuri Norstein was twice given the title of "Best Animated Film of All Eras and Nations" by animation professionals from around the world, in 1984 and 2002.

 In the year of the 60th anniversary of the Soviet cinema (1979), on April 25, a decision of the Presidium of the Supreme Soviet of the USSR established a commemorative "Soviet Cinema Day".
 It was then celebrated in the USSR each year on August 27, the day on which Vladimir Lenin signed a decree to nationalise the country's cinematic and photographic industries.